Conquest of Samanagar 1521

-Jam Salahuddin Shah II's Second Invasion of Samanagar (ڄام صلاح الدين ثاني جو سمانگر تي ٻيو حملو) happened in November 1521 A.D. (end of 927 A.H.).
-The Samma dynasty of Sindh reached a critical juncture as Jam Salahuddin II, supported by Gujarati troops, Sodhas, Jareja Sammas, Sahta Sammas, and Khangars launched a campaign against Jam Feroz.
-The conquest of Samanagar secured Jam Salahuddin's dominance, with Jam Feroz's reliance on Arghun support further diminishing his credibility among Sindhis.
+Conquest of Samanagar 1521 (سمانگر جي فتح 1521ع) happened in November 1521.
+The battle was part of succession wars between Jam Salahuddin II and Jam Feroz II.
+Salahuddin, supported by Gujarati troops, Sodhas, Jareja Sammas, Sahta Sammas, and Khangars launched a campaign against Jam Feroz II.
+The second conquest of Samanagar secured Salahuddin's dignity, with Feroz's reliance on Arghun support diminishing his credibility among Sindhis.

 Background

 In January–February 1521, Shah Beg Arghun moved his camp from Samanagar.
-Following defeat at the Battle of Fatehpur (1519), Jam Feroz came to submit, and his submission was accepted.
+Following defeat at the Second Battle of Thatta, Jam Feroz came to submit, and his submission was accepted.
 Sindh was divided: the southern part, south of Laki, was given to Jam Feroz as Shah Beg Arghun's governor and protégé, while Northern Sindh's two sarkars Bukkur and Sehwan were annexed and placed under Shah Beg's direct control.
 As a protégé, Feroz agreed to share part of the land revenue with Shah Beg Arghun.
 This subservience led to Feroz losing respect and prestige among his people.
-After spending three days at Taltí, Shah Beg Arghun returned to Shál and Siwí, while Jam Feroz resumed his rule over Samanagar.
-However, in November 1521 A.D. (end of 927 A.H.), Jam Salahuddin, took advantage of the weakening situation in Sindh and invaded Samanagar with a large army.
+After spending three days at Talti, Shah Beg Arghun returned to Shal and Siwi, while Jam Feroz resumed his rule over Samanagar.
+However, in November 1521, Jam Salahuddin, took advantage of the weakening situation in Sindh and invaded Samanagar with a large army.

 Conquest

 The Jareja Samma chief Khengar occupied Rahimki Bazar and Virawah, two critical border posts in southern Sindh.
-This action was a direct response to Jam Feroz II's earlier support for 'Rawal, Khengar's adversary in Cutch.
-The strategic occupation was intended to block any assistance from Jam Rawal to Jam Feroz II.
+This action was a direct response to Jam Feroz's earlier support for Rawal, Khengar's adversary in Cutch.
+The strategic occupation was intended to block any assistance from Jam Rawal to Jam Feroz.
 Along with this assistance he also provided Cutchi Troops.

-In Samanagar, faced with Salahuddin's formidable forces, Jam Feroz II and his regent, Kasim Kabaka Arghun, abandoned their position and fled to Sivistan (Siwi).
-Jam Salahuddin's army subsequently clashed with Daulatshah and the Nargahi Mongol tribes, who had been recruited by Jam Feroz II to bolster his defence.
-The battle decisively favoured Salahuddin, who emerged victorious and consolidated his control over lower Sindh.
+In Samanagar, faced with Salahuddin's forces, Jam Feroz and his regent, Kasim Kabaka Arghun, abandoned their position and fled to Sivistan.
+Jam Salahuddin's army subsequently clashed with Daulatshah and the Nargahi Mongol tribes, who had been recruited by Jam Feroz to bolster his defence.
+The battle was decisively won by Salahuddin, who consolidated his control over lower Sindh.

-Following his victory, Salahuddin annexed the Sarkars previously under Feroz II’s control, which included:
+Following his victory, Salahuddin annexed the Sarkars previously under Jam Feroz II’s control, which included: